stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 it will get other settings like the source directory to use (`src` in our case).
 The `-o` option gives the name of the executable to be generated.
-Type `idris2 --help` for a list of available command line options and environment variables.
+Type `idris2 --help` for a list of available command-line options and environment variables.

 As an alternative, you can also load this source file in a REPL session and invoke function `main` from there: